Obsessive Compulsive Disorder (OCD)

 What is the most effective treatment for OCD?

 Treatment for OCD involves a type of Cognitive Behavioural Therapy (CBT) known as Exposure and Response Prevention (ERP).
 ERP has been shown to be the most effective evidence based treatment for OCD.
 At My Healthy Mind Psychology we often supplement ERP with strategies from Acceptance and Commitment Therapy (ACT) and Mindfulness based treatments.

 OCD Treatment in Newcastle, NSW and Online OCD Therapy.

 If you would like to make an appointment or have any questions about the treatment for OCD, feel free to contact us at My Healthy Mind Psychology to book an appointment with a Clinical Psychologist using the details below or feel free to read through our FAQs.
-We also offer telehealth sessions via Zoom for clients Australia wide for OCD treatment.
+We also offer telehealth sessions for OCD Therapy Online via Zoom for clients Australia wide.
+We are especially passionate about helping individuals with OCD in rural areas where qualified OCD therapists are often lacking.